Christina Grimmie: Murder

 One witness complained that the security was concerned about food and beverages being brought into the theater, but did not catch Loibl's guns.
 Witnesses described Loibl as "nervous" and "kinda creepy".

-Loibl had purchased the guns legally.
+Loibl had purchased the guns legally from two different stores in St. Petersburg.
 He did not have an arrest record in his home county of Pinellas, but did have previous run-ins with the police.
 He did not appear to know Grimmie personally, nor did Grimmie know him.
-He had not had any diagnosis of any mental illnesses, but had a history of violence.
+He had not had any diagnosis of any mental illnesses, but had a history of violence..
+Loibl worked as a part-time Best Buy customer service or warehouse worker/technician.

 Police did not offer a motive, (Note: Loibl's phone was encrypted and the hard drive from his computer had been destroyed.) but said that Loibl had shown an "unhealthy and unrealistic infatuation" with the singer and tried to make himself more physically attractive to her through weight loss, hair transplants, teeth whitening and eye surgery.
 The Orlando Sentinel described his motive as "If I can't have you, then nobody else can – and I'm going to possess you by taking your life."

-Although Loibl lived "like a hermit", his family said that they were not aware of his plans to travel to Orlando nor that he possessed any guns.
+Loibl reportedly lived "like a hermit".
+His family said that they were not aware of his plans to travel to Orlando or that he possessed any guns.
 They also stated that they had never heard of Grimmie, heard Loibl talk about her, nor watched The Voice.
 However, his "only friend in the world" claimed to have known about Loibl's obsession, though not its extent; Loibl's co-workers stated the same.
-They said Loibl would be "angry and defensive" when questioned about his obsession with Grimmie and before the shooting had stated he was "tired and ready to ascend".
+They said Loibl would be "angry and defensive" when questioned about his obsession with Grimmie and before the shooting he had stated he was "tired and ready to ascend".

 On June 16, Grimmie was buried at Berlin Cemetery in a private ceremony.
 Her former coach from The Voice, Adam Levine, contributed to funeral costs.
 The following day, thousands of friends and fans attended a public memorial held in Medford, New Jersey.